asimihsan/arqinator/README.md

 -   support all backup types possible with Arq, start with SFTP.
 -   explicitly check SHA1 hashes of blobs to confirm no corruption.

+### Bugs

+-   Implement un-cached get, so that we can get the latest SHA from the master commit without having to delete the cache.

 ## How to do a release

 https://github.com/aktau/github-release